 In the morning, the people of southern Lebanon gathered at the entrance of Kfar Kila as they prepared to enter their villages.

-Meanwhile, Israeli army forces opened fire on residents returning to the town of Yaroun, in an attempt to prevent them from going back.
-The Israeli army also opened fire toward a gathering of residents at the entrance of Odaisseh.
+Meanwhile, Israeli army forces opened fire on residents returning to the town of Yaroun, Odaisseh and Hula, where an Israeli Merkava tank was stationed behind the earthen barrier at the entrance of the western neighborhood, in an attempt to prevent them from going back.
+The Israeli army also continued to carry out explosions in Rab al-Thalathin.

 Israeli soldiers kidnapped two fishermen, M.J. and A.J., in the Ras el-Abiad area off the town of Naqoura.
 The latter was released, while the former remains in custody.